 Focus on health and not longevity to address aging

 He states that: “People are understanding that diseases of old age are not really diseases: They are aspects of aging, the side effects of being alive.
 If you want to cure them, what you’ll have to cure is to be alive in the first place-but you can’t actually do it.
 So we’ll have to take a preventative maintenance approach.
 That means that we’ll have to identify the various types of molecular and cellular damage that the body does to itself as a side effect of its normal metabolic operation.
 Once you’ve identified them, which has already been done, you have to find a way to repair that damage and prevent it from developing into a pathology of old age. “ Ref.

 His research focuses on repairing the damage that accumulates as we get older.
 The idea is to deal with the problem before it causes a life-threatening disease.
 De Grey explains that he focuses on health and not longevity.

-He states that “Longevity is a side effect of health.
+De Grey states that “Longevity is a side effect of health.
 We are not going to have anybody living a long time in a poor state of health.”
 He explains, what kills people is ill-health.
 But if you are healthy, you can live longer.
-He points out that “the fixation on the question on longevity is a distraction.”
+He points out that “the fixation on the question of longevity is a distraction.”

 During an interview when asked how we can live longer, De Grey responds by saying that it “depends on how much longer we can keep people healthy.”
 But this then brings about the question of overpopulation.
 If everyone is healthy and no one is dying, this poses a huge problem because the earth as it is right now is straining to sustain the billions of people that already exist.
 Where will we get the additional resources to sustain humans living 200 or more years?